topia/vald/docs/overview/architecture.md

 ### Concept

-Here is the concepts of Vald.
+Here are the concepts of Vald.

 - Microservice based

   Vald is designed based on the microservice architecture.
-Vald components are highly decoupled into small components and connected with each other, which increase the overall agility and maintainability of Vald.
+Vald components are highly decoupled into small components and connected, which increases the overall agility and maintainability of Vald.

 - Containerized